 The traditional path in Uganda is two more years of high school education–Advanced levels (A levels).
 This might lead to being accepted at a university for a professional program.
 But, it might not.
 Our Ugandan leaders told us about students who finished A levels and were not able to go on to college.
 For them, the two years were wasted time and money.
 Many could not find work until they completed a certificate in a practical course.

-Why not give each Mustard Seed Secondary graduate the opportunity to take a pathway to a career?
-A course that could be completed in two years?
+Why not give each Mustard Seed Secondary graduate the opportunity to take a two-year pathway to a career?
 Choices include teaching, farming, business, technical institutes, nursing, catering, and hotel management.
-Only the students who scored among the very highest can choose A levels.

-Nearly all MSSS leavers have chosen to join COP.
+Nearly all who completed Mustard Seed Secondary have chosen to join COP.
 George Kateregga, General Manager, Tree of Life Ministries, is so dedicated to the COP program that he calls himself “Headmaster–COP.”
 The feedback from the students is unanimously positive, and finding a good job has been easy for them.
 Employers comment on their good English, work ethic, discipline, and ‘smartness.’
 A Mustard Seed education plus two years in the COP program leads to big dreams coming true!

 You can sponsor one of the COP students or contribute to the higher education program in general.